-After trekking Nepal’s Annapurna Base Camp I became obsessed with reading books and researching anyone who’s climbed Everest—from the first woman to summit—to modern day takes on the perilous journey, each and everyone one is as fascinating as the last.
-Currently I’m making my way through Sir Edmund Hilary’s View From the Summit but a few months back it was Up: My Life’s Journey to the Top of Everest by Ben Fogle.
+After trekking Nepal’s Annapurna Base Camp, I became obsessed with reading books and researching anyone who’s climbed Everest—from the first woman to summit—to modern-day takes on the perilous journey, each and every one is as fascinating as the last.
+Currently, I’m making my way through Sir Edmund Hilary’s View From the Summit, but a few months back it was Up: My Life’s Journey to the Top of Everest by Ben Fogle.

 Ben Fogle rose to fame for appearing on Castaway, a UK TV documentary about a group of strangers who lived on a remote island off the coast of Scotland.
-The show followed the group of 36 men, women and children for a whole year in a kind of radical experiment observing the interactions between people and nature.
-Ben's since gone on to present numerous TV shows as well as climb Everest and many more peaks in the eleven years spanning the end of the show.
-I recently got the chance to talk to him about his adventures and decided on a quick fire round of questions all about travel, here goes…
+The show followed the group of 36 men, women, and children for a whole year in a kind of radical experiment observing the interactions between people and nature.
+Ben's since gone on to present numerous TV shows as well as climb Everest and many more peaks in the decade spanning the end of the show.
+I recently got the chance to talk to him about his adventures and decided on a quick-fire round of questions all about travel.
+Here's what he had to say.

 Coldest water you’ve ever swum in?